omnipotentuser/phraze/README.md

 ## Run local environment

-    # Running in production we set up local environment
+    # Running in local env we set up by
     `. .env`

 ## Running Distillery and creating releases